lilek108/Environmental-Protection-Expenditures-2006-2024-Part-1/README.md

 **1. Expenditures Growth**

-*Environmental protection spending has expanded substantially over the observed period, indicating a sustained strengthening of financial commitment to the sector.*
+*"Environmental protection spending has expanded substantially over the observed period, indicating a sustained strengthening of financial commitment to the sector."*

 Annual expenditures increased from **CZK 439 million** in 2006 to **CZK 1.6 billion** in 2024 — a cumulative rise of approximately **368%**, reaching a total of **CZK 18 billion** over the period.